Leave of absence

 Kim Murphy| November 26, 2013

-You should apply for an LOA anytime a circumstance may require you to be out of class longer than 14 days.
+You can apply for an LOA anytime a circumstance may require you to be out of class longer than 14 days.
 During an approved LOA, you are not considered withdrawn, and federal student aid return calculations are not required.

 Things to consider when taking an LOA